wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-ios-how-to-use-client-library.md

 ##<a name="Setup"></a>Setup and Prerequisites

 This guide assumes that you have created a mobile service with a table.
-For more information see [Create a table], or reuse the `TodoItem` table created in [Mobile Services Quick Start] <!-- keep by customization: begin --> or [Add Mobile Services to Existing App] <!-- keep by customization: end -->.
+For more information see [Create a table], or reuse the `TodoItem` table created in [Mobile Services Quick Start].
 This guide assumes that the table has the same schema as the tables in those tutorials.
 This guide also assumes that your Xcode references `WindowsAzureMobileServices.framework` and imports `WindowsAzureMobileServices/WindowsAzureMobileServices.h`.

 ##<a name="create-client"></a>How to: Create Mobile Services Client